sanesource/bazaar/docs/FEATURES.md

 ## Application Interface

-Bazaar features a clean, Windows XP-inspired interface with the following sections:
+Bazaar features a clean, light-inspired interface with the following sections:

 ---